”Dead girl walking”, the boys say in the hall

 - Development of patterns or obsessive rituals around food preparation and eating (e.g. insisting meals must always be at a certain time; only using a certain knife; only drinking out of a certain cup)

 - Avoidance of social situations involving food

-- Frequent avoidance of eating meals by giving excuses (e.g. claiming they have already eaten or have an intolerance/allergy to particular foods)
+- Frequent avoidance of eating meals by giving excuses (e.g. claiming they have already eaten or had an intolerance/allergy to particular foods)

 - Behaviours focused around food preparation and planning (e.g. shopping for food, planning, preparing and cooking meals for others but not consuming meals themselves; taking control of the family meals; reading cookbooks, recipes, nutritional guides)